MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/properties-accessibility.md

 ### AccessibleLabel
 Label for screen readers.

-An empty value for Image, Icon and Shape controls will hide the controls from screen reader users.
+An empty value for Image, Icon, and Shape controls will hide the controls from screen reader users.

 ### Live
 How screen readers should announce changes to content.
 Available only in the **[Label](control-text-box.md)** control.